johnmartinsson/differentiable-mel-spectrogram/README.md

 # DMEL: The differentiable log-Mel spectrogram as a trainable layer in neural networks

-The code in the 'main' branch is subject to change in the future, the exact code used in the paper is kept in a separate branch called 'icassp2024'.

-This README.md explains how to reproduce the main results in the paper

-    Accepted for publication and presentation at ICASSP 2024.
+The official implementation of DMEL the method presented in the paper "DMEL: The differentiable log-Mel spectrogram as a trainable layer in neural networks".

+Cite as:

     TODO: WRITE ABOUT AND REFERENCE THE PAPER

 # Reproduce the results in the paper

-## Clone the repository
-Clone the 'icassp2024' branch of the repository and change working directory.
-All commands assume that this is the working directory.

-    git clone -b icassp2024 https://github.com/johnmartinsson/differentiable-mel-spectrogram.git
-    cd differentiable-mel-spectrogram

 ## Install the environment
+Requires python < 3.11

 Using only pip:

     pip install -r requirements.txt

 Using conda and pip (tested):

-    conda create -n reproduce
+    conda create -n reproduce python==3.10
     conda activate reproduce
     conda install pip